earthref/MagIC-MagNetZ/magnets.md

-MagNetS is a biweekly online seminar covering topics in the geomagnetism, paleomagnetism, rock magnetism, and archaeomagnetism.
+MagNetS is a biweekly online seminar covering topics in the XX geomagnetism, paleomagnetism, rock magnetism, and archaeomagnetism.

 #### Next Seminar
 "Recurring anomalous magnetic field behavior in the South Atlantic on multi-million year timescales"